What is a Lifetime Annuity?

 * subject to the financial strength and claims paying ability of the annuity issuer.

-** "you could live for miles and miles and miles" is a parody of part of the chorus from "I Can See for Miles", a 1967 song by The Who, written by Pete Townshend and is not intended to imply any endorsement, or that buying an annuity for retirement, or agreeing to a structured settlement, has any effect on your longevity.
+** "you could live for miles and miles and miles" is a parody of part of the chorus from "I Can See for Miles", a 1967 song by British rock band The Who that was written by Pete Townshend and is not intended to imply any endorsement, or that buying an annuity for retirement, or agreeing to a structured settlement, has any effect on your longevity.

 ***"66% of Americans Are Worried They’ll Run Out of Money in Retirement", by Maddie Duley October 27, 2022